JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 Internally, the bean uses reflection to implement the meta bean and builder.
 As such, it may be a little slower.

+Both immutable and mutable light-weight beans can be generated.

 ## Links